Houston Breast Augmentation Surgery

 - The patient’s breasts will be more voluptuous.

-Dr. Patel and Dr. Truong assist the patient as she chooses her implant options.
-Drawing from their years of experience, Dr. Patel and Dr. Truong can determine which implant options will work well with the patient’s physical characteristics and lifestyle.
+Dr. Patel assists the patient as she chooses her implant options.
+Drawing from his years of experience, Dr. Patel can determine which implant options will work well with the patient’s physical characteristics and lifestyle.

 - If the patient becomes pregnant, loses a significant amount of weight or goes through menopause at any point after her breast augmentation, the results may be negatively affected.